Learning Agile Quadrotor Flight in the Real World: Results and Experiments

 \subsubsection{Ablation Study}

 {While our real-world experiments demonstrated the system's overall efficacy, we use simulation to disentangle the contributions of individual modules.
-Since no existing method supports online learning and exploiting agile policy, we integrate our ATS framework into all baselines to ensure a fair comparison.
+Since no existing method supports online learning while pushing toward the agility envelope in real-world agile-flight settings, we integrate our ATS framework into all baselines to ensure a fair comparison.
 Consequently, the comparisons below represent ablated variants of our holistic system, evaluated on tracking accuracy (RMSE) and the maximum speed optimized by ATS: }

 \begin{itemize} \item \textit{Baseline:} Relies solely on the \emph{nominal} dynamics model optimized via standard BPTT, serving as a lower bound to benchmark the efficacy of residual learning.